 Copper Coast Global Geopark

-The Waterford Copper Coast is now a UNESCO Global Geopark, one of three in Ireland, it extends along the County Waterford coastline for 25kms and is named after the 19th-century copper mines that lie at the heart of this spectacular stretch of cliffs.
+The Waterford Copper Coast is now a UNESCO Global Geopark, one of three in Ireland, it extends along the Co Waterford coastline for 25 km and is named after the 19th-century copper mines that lie at the heart of this spectacular stretch of cliffs.

 Burren and Cliffs of Moher Global Geopark

-Located on the west coast of Ireland, the Burren & Cliffs of Moher UNESCO Global Geopark has an area of 530 km2, it is bounded by Atlantic coastal cliffs (10-200 m high) to the west, the Gort lowlands to the East, and by low hilly terrain to the south.
+The Burren & Cliffs of Moher UNESCO Global Geopark, which has an area of 530 km2, is bounded by Atlantic coastal cliffs (10-200 m high) to the west, the Gort lowlands to the East, and by low hilly terrain to the south.
 Much of the land is at an elevation of 100 m-200 m above sea level; the highest point is Slieve Elva at 344 m.
 The area of limestone which comprises most of the UNESCO Global Geopark has few rivers and only one (Caher River) which flows its entire length overground.

 The geological landscape is one of glacially smoothed Carboniferous (300 million years ago) fossil-rich limestone hills; dramatic sea cliffs; seasonal lakes; and vast networks of subterranean caves.
 This physical landscape hosts rare natural habitats and unique floral assemblages not found anywhere else on Earth; as well as abundant legacies of human settlement dating back over 6,000 years.